ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper.md

 image: /assets/article_images/2022-09-01-whitepaper-p1/whitepaper-cover.jpg
 ---

-As I was reading the book: "Mastering Bitcoin" [1], and seeing how the SHA-256 are generated from beautifull elliptic curves (see picture below), I couldn't stop thinking: "I can do that with neural networks!"
+As I was reading the book: "Mastering Bitcoin" [1], and seeing how the ECDSA algorithm is using the beautifull elliptic curves (see picture below), I couldn't stop thinking: "I can do that with neural networks!"

 ![Image taken from bitcoin wiki.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic0.png' | relative_url }})